edvaldoribeiro/API-REST-PHALCON-PHP/README.md

 `GET /user` return all users
 `GET /user/1` return user with id 1
-`GET /department/1/user` return all user belonging to the departament with id 1
+`GET /department/1/user` return all user belonging the departament with id 1
 `POST /user` insert user
 `PUT /user/1` update the user with id 1
 `DELETE /user/1` delete user with id 1